ctsit/nacculator/README.md

-      -ivp                  Set this flag to process as ivp data -np                   Set this flag to process as np data -m                    Set this flag to process as m data -f {cleanPtid,updateField,fixHeaders,replaceDrugId,getPtid,removePtid,fillDefault,removeDateRecord}, --filter {cleanPtid,updateField,fixHeaders,replaceDrugId,getPtid,removePtid,fillDefault,removeDateRecord}
+      -ivp                  Set this flag to process as ivp data -np                   Set this flag to process as np data -m                    Set this flag to process as m data -lbd                  Set this flag to process as Lewy Body Dementia data -ftld                 Set this flag to prcess as Frontotemporal Lobar                                Degeneration data -f {cleanPtid,updateField,fixHeaders,replaceDrugId,getPtid,removePtid,fillDefault,removeDateRecord}, --filter {cleanPtid,updateField,fixHeaders,replaceDrugId,getPtid,removePtid,fillDefault,removeDateRecord}
                             Set this flag to process the filter -file FILE            Path of the csv file to be processed.